berkinkinay/berkinkinay/README.md

    Hello, I'm 23 and I live in Turkey.
 I'm a Frontend Developer who specializing in web applications development.
    I can optimize your applications and provide high-performance, I work on `JavaScript` technologies mostly. `I'm focusing on developing the new features in Software Development.` I'm also improving myself about `Backend` and `Server-side` development with TypeScript and Node.js currently.
-I usually prefer to use Redux and Vuex for state management.
 I love writing user interfaces and creating designs on the objects for CSS architecture with clean code.
 </div></ins>
 <br/>